Website updated 21 March 2023. Click here for more information.

 The Storey Gardens are open Monday to Saturday (excluding Bank Holidays) 9 am to 4 pm March – October and 10 am to 3 pm November – February.
 Admission is free and access is through The Storey building or from the entrance in Castle Park opposite the castle.

 The Friends of the Storey Gardens, formed in 2013, are working with Lancaster City council to restore the historic Storey Gardens.
 The gardens were reopened to the public on the 26th March 2018 following completion of work to secure and improve access, made possible by a grant from the Lancashire Environmental Fund.
 Further funding is required to restore “The Tasting Garden”, created in 1998 by Mark Dion, an internationally renowned environmental artist.

 The Storey Gardens are attached to The Storey building, which was bequeathed to the city by Victorian philanthropist, Thomas Storey, to promote science, art and education.
 As you approach the gardens from The Storey you are faced with Georgian brick walls.
 This section of the gardens is formed on two levels with an impressive copper beech forming the centre piece of the space.
 A flight of Georgian steps leading down to Meeting House Lane have, in the past, been used to site temporary art installations, to be viewed by the many pedestrians passing between the railway station and town.
-The gardens are surrounded by trees creating a tranquil space in an urban surrounding.
+The gardens are surrounded by trees creating a tranquil space in an urban setting.